Trauma-Informed Therapy

 How is your approach different from traditional talk therapy, and what makes your work unique?

-Understanding your patterns is definitely helpful, but true healing happens when your system begins to feel safe enough to let go.
-My approach is relational, trauma-informed, and grounded in neuroscience.
-We move at your pace, centering safety, choice, and connection.
-You don’t have to retell your entire story or push through discomfort to heal.
-In fact, I’ll often help you slow down, build capacity, and gently reconnect with the parts of yourself that may have gone quiet.
-Over time, this helps deepen self-trust and expand your ability to tolerate and move through difficult emotions.
+Understanding your patterns can be helpful, but deeper healing happens when your system begins to feel safe enough to let go.
+Our approach is relational, trauma-informed, and grounded in neuroscience.
+We move at your pace, centering safety, choice, and connection throughout the process.

 Whether you’re navigating something recent or still carrying the weight of what happened long ago, you don’t have to do it alone.
-Together, we’ll support you in reconnecting with your body, your boundaries, your voice, and your Self—so you can begin to build a life that feels more grounded, spacious, and true to who you really are.
+Together, we’ll support you in reconnecting with your body, your boundaries, your voice, and your Self so you can begin to build a life that feels more grounded, spacious, and true to who you really are.

 Email series freebie mockup